 Get paid directly in bitcoin

-You have to work for it so it's not really free, but technically you're also working for any bitcoin you might get from a faucet or as a game reward.
+You have to work for it, so it's not really free, but technically you're also working for any bitcoin you might get from a faucet or as a game reward.
 There are different ways to do this:

 - Asking for bitcoin donations on your website through a wallet address and QR code.